 The communal living room faces sideways to the main pathway, instead of facing the same way as the other turf houses, which is the more usual turf house type.
 (Ref. Þjóðminjasafnið).

-All of the major turf houses in Iceland are a part of the National Museum's Historic Buildings Collection and they are on the UNESCO list.
+All of the major turf houses in Iceland are part of the National Museum's Historic Buildings Collection and are on the UNESCO list.

 Galtastaðir-fram turf house has belonged to Þjóðminjasafn Íslands - the National Museum of Iceland since 1976.